leobxpan/stanford-ai4all-vision/README.md

 Today's homework is to finish `image_ops.ipynb` which is under `Day 3` folder in our shared Google Drive.

 Also you can find the `numpy_tutorial.ipynb` we used in today's work session in the same place.

+## Project Instructions for July 6 (no idea which day is this)

+The main task today is to get all the data ready.
+Concretely, you want to load in all the data and split them into different sets.
+If you get these done, you can try to construct a fully-connected neural network as a baseline model.

+All the data is in `notebooks/data/assorted_images/satellite_images.h5`.
+You probably want to do some search about how to play with `h5` files and how to index the data in it.